svp-dev/mgsim/doc/mgsimdoc.rst

 -------------------------------------------

 :Author: MGSim was created by Mike Lankamp.
-MGSim is now under stewardship of the Microgrid project.
+MGSim is now under stewardship of the MGSim project.
 This manual page was written by Raphael 'kena' Poss.
 :Date: August 2012
-:Copyright: Copyright (C) 2008-2012 the Microgrid project.
+:Copyright: Copyright (C) 2008-2013 the MGSim project.
 :Version: PACKAGE_VERSION
 :Manual section: 7

 DESCRIPTION
 ===========

-The MGSim simulator was developed to facilitate research in the design of many-core general-purpose processor chips, in particular Microgrid chips based on D-RISC.
+MGSim was developed to facilitate research in the design of many-core general-purpose processor chips, in particular Microgrid chips based on D-RISC.
 It also includes full-system capability, including a fully configurable I/O subsystem and memory interconnect.